 AP* Studio Art Registration Link

-Participants in this workshop will explore the three major concerns in the teaching of art: quality, concentration and breadth.
-This course will assist high school teachers of AP® Studio Art in planning their lessons and preparing their students to develop portfolios in 2-D design, 3-D design and drawing.
-We will review rubrics for each section of the three portfolios, and teachers will become more effective in evaluating their students’ work and assisting them to achieve higher AP® scores by the end of the session.
+Participants in this workshop will explore the NEW requirements for AP Studio Art which is being implemented in 2019-20 in all 3 portfolios.
+The areas of Sustained Investigation and Selected Works will be discussed.
+This course is designed to assist high school teachers of AP® Studio Art in planning their lessons and preparing their students to successfully develop their portfolios in 2-D Design, 3-D Design and Drawing.
+The rubrics for each section of the three portfolios will be reviewed and by the end of the session, teachers will be more effective in evaluating their students’ work and assisting them to achieve higher AP® scores.
 Time will be provided to share information and network.
 Museum experience will provide curriculum ideas and add strategies to enhancing student artwork.

 Instructor: Douglas Allen